blazed95/Weather-App/README.md

-# Weather App
+# Weather App - React Class Components

-A simple Weather App designed with React.js.
+A simple Weather App designed with React Class Components.

 OpenWeatherMap API is used for weather data.